 То Do this Set up other course levels Click the course level link the course level located above the grid.
-On the new grid, repeat step 7 above. • On the new gray repeat step 7 above.
+2 On the new grid, repeat step 7 above.
 Add rows to a grid From the Actions menu, click Add Rows to > Grading Table.
 NOTE You can only add rows to the Regular course level version of the grading table, as all versions must have the same graphic symbols.
 Set up special grades (e.g., incomplete, medical exemption, exempt, audit) See "Adding Special Grades to Grading Tables" on page 88.